iv-org/documentation/docs/hide-instance-behind-proxy-server.md

-# Hide Invidious instance behind proxy server (for escaping DMCA requests)
+# Hiding Invidious instance behind proxy servers (for escaping DMCA requests)

 This tutorial has been writen by [unixfox](https://github.com/unixfox), owner of [yewtu.be](https://yewtu.be/)